-- Taken during an acute inpatient stay or an ED visit. - Taken on the same day as a diagnostic test or diagnostic or therapeutic procedure that requires a change in diet or change in medication on or one day before the day of the test or procedure, with the exception of fasting blood tests. - Reported by or taken by the member.
+- Taken during an acute inpatient stay or an ED visit. - Taken on the same day as a diagnostic test or diagnostic or therapeutic procedure that requires a change in diet or change in medication on or one day before the day of the test or procedure, with the exception of fasting blood tests. - Taken by the member using a non-digital device such as with a manual blood pressure cuff and a stethoscope.